-The TNC transfers all the measurement results to the result parameters and the protocol file in the active coordinate system, or as the case may be, the shifted or/and rotated/tilted coordinate system.
+The TNC transfers all the measurement results to the result parameters and the log file in the active coordinate system, or as the case may be, the shifted and/or rotated/tilted coordinate system.

 16.2 REF.
 PLANE (Cycle 0, DIN/ISO: G55)